ampache/python3-ampache/docs/MANUAL.md

 followers(username)

-This get an user followers
+This gets a user's followers

 * username = (string)